Welcome to the National Bread Museum's

 Firing up the "wood stove" / "cook stove" to boil the water that boiled the noodles that we ate.
 Yummy.
 A tribute to Mary in Poland, July 1991.

-Our children, grandchildren, & future generations will be the losers in not having a connection with what our past relatives went through to give us the benefits of the life we have today in this world, especially if we live in the United States.
+Our children, grandchildren, & future generations will be the losers in not having a connection with what our past relatives went through to give us the benefits of the life we have today in this world, especially if we live in the United States, if we don't take action now to preserve the historical artifacts collected over the past 40 years, representing our families' 1860-1999 era.

 The age old questions: If not now, when?